-Initiative Beneficiary In 2014, the activity was conducted in 30 public The Company continued the flagship Corporate Social schools across the country and a total of 2,155 Responsibility program, the Handog Lusog: Nutrisyon children benefitted from the program.
-Moreover, Para Sa Nasyon, a six-month-long supplemental more than 1,000 parents underwent nutrition and feeding activity where children between the ages of 4 wellbeing training.
-From the time the program to 12 years old who are severely malnourished, are started in 2011, the Company has provided provided with one meal a day for five days each week. nutritional rehabilitation to a total of 6,846 children The feeding program aims to develop the children's from Luzon, Visayas and Mindanao. cognitive abilities by providing adequate nutrition during the most crucial stages of a child's In 2015, the feeding program served 2,220 students development.
-The children's progress is monitored in 37 schools across the country.
-Since its initial monthly in terms of weight improvement, social and implementation, the program has served a total of academic development.
-In the long run, the feeding 9,622 children and has brought together parents, program aims to increase the earning potential of teachers and community leaders, who are the core the beneficiaries in their adult life, thereby contributing to poverty alleviation.
+The Company continued the flagship Corporate Social Responsibility program, the Handog Lusog: Nutrisyon Para Sa Nasyon, a six-month-long supplemental feeding activity where children between the ages of 4 to 12 years old who are severely malnourished, are provided with one meal a day for five days each week.
+The feeding program aims to develop the children's cognitive abilities by providing adequate nutrition during the most crucial stages of a child's development.
+The children's progress is monitored monthly in terms of weight improvement, social and academic development.
+In the long run, the feeding program aims to increase the earning potential of the beneficiaries in their adult life, thereby contributing to poverty alleviation.
 The initiative also aims to educate their parents on proper nutrition and possible income augmentation activities to sustain the benefits of the program.
 In 2014 and 2015, beneficiaries likewise received school bags with educational supplies to encourage daily attendance in their classes.
-Furthermore, wellbeing seminars were conducted for the parents of the beneficiaries in order to educate them on proper nutrition, and to sustain the benefits of the program even after its culmination.
+Furthermore, wellbeing seminars were conducted for the parents of the beneficiaries in order to educate them on proper nutrition, and to sustain the benefits of the program even after its